 The ombuds is not responsible for:

 - Conducting investigations.
-Any matter requiring investigation should be brought to Human Resources, Legal or other formal channels at the college.
+If you feel you have a matter that may require investigation, please contact Human Resources, the Office for Equity and Inclusion, or other formal channels at the college.

 - Establishing policies.
 There may be times, however, when the Ombuds may suggest that the college consider a different approach to a policy.

 - Getting involved in formal processes, such as grievance procedures or legal matters.